mw0868/pox/README.md

 This project was an excuse to play with a variety of Python libraries.

-I used Mac OS X and Python 2.7.6.
-It has been tested with Mac OS X El Capitan:  10.11.2.
+It has been tested with Mac OS X (El Capitan) 10.11.2 and Python 2.7.10.

 The application looks at a user's face and speaks phrases and listens for them to be repeated.
 What's that good for?
 I don't know.
 But I learned a lot.
 The app uses a bunch of libraries...